 Offer Details Description Requirements 1.
-Offer Summary (How to create a The summary is the first paragraph that the prospect reads, as it will appear on your app's search page.
+Offer Summary The summary is the first paragraph that the prospect reads, as it will appear on your app's search page.
 Hence, make sure that it is clear and concise.
-Required good summary for your offer) The summary should be max.
+Required (How to create a good summary How to structure your summary? for your offer) The summary should be max.
 25 words or 100 characters including spaces, or less.
-The summary should summarize the value proposition of your offer in one short and concise sentence.
-The value proposition is a statement of the unique benefits your product delivers to the customer.
-If you need help formulating a positioning statement, try the value proposition generator located here.
-Consider whether or not is relevant (or valuable) to include your offer name in the summary Don't just state the offer name as an attempt to make it more memorable (names rarely give away any clues to the prospect about the value they will receive by starting to use your offer).
+The summary should be max.
+25 words or 100 characters including spaces.
+The summary should summarize the value proposition of your offer in one short and concise sentence. o The value proposition is a statement of the unique benefits your product delivers to the customer. o If you need help formulating a positioning statement, try the value proposition generator located here . • Consider whether or not is relevant (or valuable) to include your offer name in the summary o Don't just state the offer name as an attempt to make it more memorable (names rarely give away any clues to the prospect about the value they will receive by starting to use your offer).
 Example: Use reliable forecasting to help ensure that you always have the items your customers want.

 Offer Details Description Requirements 2.
 Make an elaborate and compelling description that outlines the Required Offer Description benefits and usage scenarios of your Dynamics 365 Business Central app.
 (How to format How to structure the paragraphs in your description? and structure Describe WHY customers would need your product and the value paragraphs in your offer they get from using it instead of just writing WHAT your product description) does.
-To do so, your description should consist of 6 paragraphs (in the following order): lates divisting a second (a sign 2.4) Introduction paragraph (point 3.A) Pain based paragraph (point 3.B) Pain based paragraph (point 3.B)Benefit based paragraph (point 3.C) Benefits in bullet points paragraph (3.D) Closing Call to action paragraph (point 3.E) Supported editions paragraph (point 3.F) Supported countries paragraph (point 3.G) By including all of these paragraphs you will provide prospects with a compelling offer that explains them WHY they need to start using it. compelling oner that explains them why they need to start using it.
+To do so, your description should consist of 6 paragraphs (in the following order): lates divisting a superior (a sign 2.4) Introduction paragraph (point 3.A) Pain based paragraph (point 3.B) Pain based paragraph (point 3.B)Benefit based paragraph (point 3.C) Benefits in bullet points paragraph (3.D) Closing Call to action paragraph (point 3.E) Supported editions paragraph (point 3.F) Supported countries paragraph (point 3.G) By including all of these paragraphs you will provide prospects with a compelling offer that explains them WHY they need to start using it. compelling oner that explains them why they need to start using it.
 How to format your description in the Cloud Partner Portal?
 The right formatting enables prospects to get a quick overview of the value that your offer can give them.
 Making the description compelling and nice to look at is therefore of key importance.
 When formatting the description of your offer please consider the following: The description can max. be 3000 characters incl. spaces Use simple html tags when formatting your description to create structured sections that are easy to get an overview of.
 The following html tags are allowed: o p, em, ul, li, ol and header tags.
 Structure your description as small "easily readable" sections with headlines List vital benefits as bullet points Engage prospects by speaking directly to them using second person "you" language. person year amgaaga.
 1 1